canonical/identity-platform-docs/DOCS/kratos-how-to-use-local-idp.md

 The Identity Platform offers the possibility to sign in using passkeys or security keys rather than with a username and password.
-This feature is not enabled by default and requires your deployment to meet the [WebAuthn criteria](https://www.w3.org/TR/webauthn/), such as a valid domain name for the Platform.
+This feature is not enabled by default and requires your deployment to meet the [WebAuthn criteria](https://www.w3.org/TR/webauthn/), such as a valid certificate and domain name for the Platform.
 WebAuthn is currently supported in Google Chrome, Mozilla Firefox, Microsoft Edge and Apple Safari web browsers.

 You can enable that feature by running: